Atrial fibrillation

 Afib may be caused by one or more of the following:

-- Metabolic disorders—how the body processes food
+- Metabolic disorders—how your body processes food

 - Certain medicine or other medical treatment